-Fact is that neither capitalists, nor economists, nor ideologues, nor MMTers, nor Noah Way know where macroeconomic profit comes from.
+The fact is that neither capitalists, nor economists, nor ideologues, nor MMTers, nor Noah Way knows where macroeconomic profit comes from.
 This is the result of 200+ years of soapbubbling.

 You say: “Only an idiot seeks to apply ‘objective systemic laws’ to human behavior.”

 Very true again.
 Because of this, scientists apply objective systemic laws to systems.
 Imbeciles, on the other hand, come always up with a ‘behavioral’ explanation, e.g. the sun moves across the sky because Helios drives his golden chariot each day from East to West, or Zeus throws the thunderbolt because he is pissed off.

 The subject matter of economics is the economic system, i.e. the interaction of economic variables like employment, price, profit, productivity, income, output, and so on.
 Human Nature/ motives/behavior/action is the subject matter of Psychology, Sociology, Anthropology, History, Political Science, Biology, Social Philosophy, Ethics and so on.#1, #2